marcelomijas/econometrics-cheatsheet/README.md

 - [x] Release of a cheat sheet exclusively dedicated to time series in the context of econometrics (`time-series-cheatsheet`).

-- [ ] Release of an Spanish version of `time-series-cheatsheet`.
+- [x] Release of an Spanish version of `time-series-cheatsheet`.

-- [ ] Release of a cheat sheet dedicated to the most common problems in econometrics (Econometrics Problems Cheat Sheet).
+- [ ] Release of a cheat sheet dedicated to the most common problems in econometrics, `problems-cheatsheet`.

 :question: Syled version of the cheat sheets (background colors, styled sections, more appealing plots, etc.)